iterative/gto/README.md

 Note: this functionality is experimental and subject to change.
 If you find it useful, please share your feedback in GH issues to help us make it stable.

-In some cases, you would like to have a latest stage for an artifact version to replace all the previous stages.
-In this case the version will have a single stage.
-This resembles Kanban workflow, when you "move" your artifact version from one column ("stage-1") to another ("stage-2").
-This is how MLFlow and some other Model Registries work.

-To achieve this, you can use `--vs` flag (or `--versions-per-stage` for short) combined with `--av`:
+If you would like the latest stage to replace all the previous stages for an artifact version, use `--vs` flag (or `--versions-per-stage` for short) combined with `--av`:

 ```console
 $ gto show churn --av 1 --vs -1